-We have briefly mentioned the null hypothesis and how it is often based upon the variant not being significantly above or worse than the control.
-This is what we call a superiority test, we want to ensure we don’t implement an experience we think is better than the control, when in fact it is not.
+We have briefly mentioned the null hypothesis and how it is based upon the variant not being significantly above or worse than the control.
+This is what we call a superiority test.
+We want to ensure we don’t implement an experience we think is better than the control, when in fact it is not.

 However, with A/B testing, we often just want to avoid implementing an experience which is significantly worse than the existing design.
 For example, we may believe the new experience offers improved usability or it better informs our users about a legal aspect of our service.
-We might not expect this to improve our conversion rate, but we will be prepared to implement it provided it doesn’t significantly reduce conversions.
+We might not expect this to improve our conversion rate.
+We will be prepared to implement it provided it doesn’t significantly reduce conversions.

-This second type of null hypothesis is called a non-inferiority test.
+This second type of null hypothesis is a non-inferiority test.
 As a consequence of this type of test we might set the null hypothesis at around – 2% rather than zero with a superiority test.
 This means that a small uplift in conversion might become statistically significant with a non-inferiority test and yet it would have been dismissed as not significant had we set our null hypothesis at zero.

 12. When to use Non-Inferiority Tests?

 You now understand the importance of setting the right kind of null hypothesis.
 That doesn’t mean it is always appropriate to use a non-inferiority test.
-When the stakes are high or you have a senior stakeholder who is dead against implementing an experience you will probably have to use a superiority test.
-We have to evaluate each test separately and consider some of the following factors:
+When the stakes are high or you have a senior stakeholder who is against implementing an experience you will probably have to use a superiority test.

 - High risk of even a small decline in conversion having a relatively large impact on revenues or conversions (e.g. ecommerce checkout or cashier in gaming).